 Ultra Mobile (888-777-0446) is a T-Mobile MVNO with monthly plans only.
 Ultra has some of the best sub $30 plans with data from any operator.
 Ultra is also notable for it's international calling features.
 Ultra Mobile supports international direct dialing and all plans include unlimited calls to at least 11 countries and an international call credit.

-For additional data users can add a "BRIDGE DATA" add-on:
+For additional data users can add a "BRIDGE DATA" high speed add-on:

 $5 - 500 MB good for 30 days, $10 - 1 GB good for 90 days or $20 - 3 GB good for 90 days.
 The BRIDGE add ons have their own expiration independent from the basic plan activation.
 You can "stack" two add ons and the second one will be held in reserve until the first one is used up or expires.
 Any postpaid Verizon smartphone can be activated on this plan.